 Glitter comes in many different color options and can be printed on almost any garment type.
 The glitter is suspended in a clear plastisol ink and we find that laying down a layer of similarly colored ink first and then drying it and applying the glitter on top it creates a very vibrant and wash fast print.
 There should be little to no loss of glitter with this method.

 Shimmer comes in many different color options much like glitter but the difference is a more subtle, metallic look.
 The ink is tinted and has very fine flakes compared to the larger, visible flakes in glitter.
-We typically recommend using an under base of ink to give the shimmer more pop.
+We sometimes recommend using an under base of ink to give the shimmer better coverage.

 Glow in the dark ink adds an awesome highlight to any shirt!
 This ink can be used on many different garment types but it is recommended to use an underbase color such as white or a lightly tinted white, especially on darker garments.
 The natural color of the ink is a very light green and once charged with natural or UV light will then produce a bright green glowing effect in the dark.